 \section{Introduction}

-The generative adversarial networks (GANs) proposed in \citet{goodfellow2014generative} utilize two neural networks competing with each other to generate new samples with the same distribution as the training data.
-They have been successful in many applications including producing photorealistic images, improving astronomical images, and modding video games \citep{reed2016generative, ledig2017photo, schawinski2017generative, brock2018large, volz2018evolving,radford2015unsupervised,salimans2016improved}.
+Generative Adversarial Networks (GANs, \cite{goodfellow2014generative}) utilize two neural networks competing with each other to generate new samples with the same distribution as the training data.
+They have been successful in many applications including producing photorealistic images, improving astronomical images, and modding video games \cite{reed2016generative, ledig2017photo,schawinski2017generative, brock2018large, volz2018evolving, radford2015unsupervised,salimans2016improved}.

-From the viewpoint of statistics, GANs have stood out as an important unsupervised method for learning target data distributions.
-Different from explicit distribution estimations, e.g., density estimation, GANs implicitly learn the data distribution and act as samplers to generate new fake samples mimicking the data distribution (see Figure \ref{fig:gan}).
+From the perspective of statistics, GANs have stood out as an important unsupervised method for learning target data distributions.
+Different from explicit distribution estimators, such as the kernel density estimator, GANs implicitly learn the data distribution and act as samplers to generate new fake samples mimicking the data distribution (see Figure \ref{fig:gan}).

 To estimate a data distribution $\mu$, GANs solve the following minimax optimization problem